-&lt;sup>2 The definition of "armed forces" can cause problems.
-This article will refer to forces under Ministries of Defence.
-However, in many countries, there are a variety of forces who bear arms and do not fall under the authority of the MOD, for example, internal security forces or paramilitaries.
+$^{^2}$ The definition of "armed forces" can be problematic.
+This article will refer to forces under the supervision of ministries of defense.
+However, in many countries, there are a variety of forces that bear arms and do not fall under the authority of the MOD - for example, police, internal security forces, or para-militaries.
 It goes without saying that all forces should be democratically accountable irrespective of subordination.

-&lt;sup>3 The most noteworthy academic works on civil-military relations during this period were: Samuel E. Finer, The Man on Horseback: the Role of the Military in Politics, (Boulder, CO: Westview, 1986); Samuel P. Huntingdon, The Soldier and the State, (Harvard, H.U.P., 1957); Morris Janowitz, The Professional Soldier, (Glencoe, Ill: Free Press, 1960) and Amos Perlmutter, The Military and Politics in Modern Times, (New Haven, CT: Yale University Press, 1977).
+3 The most noteworthy academic works on civil-military relations during this period were: Samuel E. Finer, The Man on Horseback: The Role of the Military in Politics (London: Pall Mall Press, 1962); Samuel P Huntington, The Soldier and the State: The Theory and Politics of Civil-Military Relations (Cambridge, MA: The Belknap Press of Harvard University Press, 1957); Morris Janowitz, The Professional Soldier: A Social and Political Portrait (New York: Free Press, 1971 [1960]); and Amos Perlmutter, The Military and Politics in Modern Times: On Professionals, Praetorians, and Revolutionary Soldiers (New Haven: Yale University Press, 1977).